standard-software/WindowTabs/README.md

   - Programs in the same category are automatically grouped together regardless of the executable
   - For example, assign Word, Excel, PowerPoint, etc. to the same category to auto-group Office apps together
   - Category columns are only visible when Auto Grouping is enabled for a program
+- Switching Auto Grouping or a Category **on** also gathers the windows that are already open, as though each of them had just been opened.
+A tab pulled out by hand while the setting was already on stays out.
 - **Show all settings**: Checkbox to display settings for programs not currently running
 - **Delete button [x]**: Remove settings for non-running processes